Frequently Asked Questions

 That’s an open question if ever we heard one!
 At the moment (March 2022), the market is very candidate driven.
 That means that talented, active candidates have their pick of roles.

 If you’re recruiting, it’s a tough market to operate in.
 Making sure you have benchmarked the role correctly and the salary package is competitive is critical.
 But it’s more than that.
 You have to make sure the proposition is right.
 Why should someone join your business over another one?
 What can you offer in terms of culture, opportunity, progression?
 Never over-sell (obviously) but equally, you’ll need to compete for the candidate you want.

 Does that mean it’s a walk in the part to get a job?
 No, it doesn’t.
 Our clients are specific around what they need in a candidate and will wait for the right person before making an offer.

 This market is about pace.
 Responding to CVs and consequently interview requests is vital.
+And if you can amange it, make the process as streamlined as possible.
+We're seeing candidates snapped up by employers willing to move diaries and agendas to hold interviews at short notice.
 Making yourselves available to meet quickly can make all the difference and the appetite from both parties to do this will aid the process.

 What’s happening with regards to IR35?